Bridging loans for non-standard properties

 Why do lenders care about insurance on non-standard construction?

 For the borrower, establishing insurance availability before approaching a lender is one of the simplest and most effective ways to address a common source of concern.
 A basic confirmation from an insurer that cover is available, even if the policy has not yet been placed, demonstrates that the property is insurable and removes one of the standard questions a lender would otherwise need to pursue during underwriting.
-For unusual construction types — thatched roofs, non-traditional concrete, properties with specific cladding systems — specialist insurance brokers with experience in those construction categories can often confirm availability more quickly than general insurers.
+For unusual construction types such as thatched roofs, non-traditional concrete, or properties with specific cladding systems, specialist insurance brokers with experience in those construction categories can often confirm availability more quickly than general insurers.

 Can a non-standard property valuation come back lower than expected?